-These women stopped a secret $78 billion nuclear deal
+These women stopped a secret $76 billion nuclear deal

 Denials

-In 2014, South Africa then under the leadership of Zuma, appointed Russian energy company Rosatom to build nuclear plants worth one trillion rand ($81bn) When completed, the project would yield 9.6 GW of power, according to government figures.
+In 2014, South Africa, then under the leadership of Zuma, appointed Russian energy company Rosatom to build nuclear plants worth one trillion rand ($76bn).
+When completed, the project would yield 9.6 GW of power, according to government figures.

 The environmental activists say they were alerted to the deal when Ecodefense, a Russian environmental organization, spotted details of the plan on Rosatom's website.